PowerLoom/deploy/README.md

     `./build.sh`

-3. Once all the services are up and running, the front-end can be accessed via [Pooler Frontend](http://localhost:3000) to see a UNISWAPV2 summary data dashboard similar to [PowerLoom UNISWAPV2 Prod](https://uniswapv2.powerloom.io/).
+3. Once all the services are up and running, the front-end can be accessed via [Pooler Frontend](http://localhost:3000) to see an AAVE summary data dashboard.
-    - A sample screenshot of the dashboard is given [here](./sample_images/pooler-frontend.jpg)
+    - A sample screenshot of the dashboard is given [here](./sample_images/sample-frontend.jpg)

     - This will also give an idea in case your snapshotting has fallen behind as you can notice from the time of last snapshot shown in the screenshot.

-    - Note that the data shown in your own dashboard will not be same as production UI on PowerLoom.io as the "lite mode" is only set to snapshot 7 pair contracts.
-Refer to contributors section below to enable all pairs.
+    - The configuration is set to snapshot all Aave assets by default.
+Refer to contributors section below to change which assets are snapshotted.

-4. We have setup a bare-bones consensus dashboard at: [consensus.powerloom.io](https://onchain-consensus.powerloom.io)

-5. To shutdown services, just press `Ctrl+C` (and again to force).
+4. To shutdown services, just press `Ctrl+C` (and again to force).

     > If you don't keep services running for extended periods of time, this will affect consensus and we may be forced to de-activate your snapshotter account.

-6. If you see issues with data, you can do a clean *reset* by running the following command before restarting step 3:
+5. If you see issues with data, you can do a clean *reset* by running the following command before restarting step 3:

     `docker-compose --profile ipfs down --volumes`